grandview overlook

 The two best viewpoints are the Hawk’s Nest Overlook and the Lover’s Leap Overlook that provide panoramic, birds’ eye views over the New River.

-There is also a restaurant in Hawk’s Nest State Park which can make a great dinner spot.
+There is also a restaurant in Hawk’s Nest State Park with a great view of the river, which can make a great lunch or dinner spot.

 Cathedral Falls is also located just northeast of Hawk’s Nest State Park off of Highway 60.
 It is one of the tallest waterfalls in West Virginia!